course-details-portlet

 Course content

 Electrostatics: Coulomb's law, scalar potential, Gauss' law, dielectric media, capacitance, currents, resistance, electrostatic energy.
 Magnetostatics: Biot-Savart's law, Ampere's law, vector potential, magnetic materials and circuits, energy and forces.
 Electrodynamics: Electromagnetic induction, Faraday's law, inductance, transformers, displacement current.
 Maxwells equations.
 Introduction to electromagnetic waves and Lorenz potentials.
-Brief introduction to mechanical wave theory in connection with laboratory tasks.
+Brief introduction to mechanical wave theory in connection with exercise tasks.

 Learning outcome

-Knowledge The candidate has - good knowledge of the laws of electrostatics: Coulomb's law, potential, Gaussian law, dielectric media, capacitance, currents and resistance, electrostatic energy. - good knowledge of the laws of magnetostatics: Forces between current elements, Ampere’s law, vector potential, magnetic media and circuits, energy and forces. - good knowledge of the generalization of electro- and magnetostatic laws of electrodynamics: electromagnetic induction, Faraday's law, inductance, transformers.
+Knowledge: The candidate has - good knowledge of the laws of electrostatics: Coulomb's law, potential, Gaussian law, dielectric media, capacitance, currents and resistance, electrostatic energy. - good knowledge of the laws of magnetostatics: Forces between current elements, Ampere's law, vector potential, magnetic media and circuits, energy and forces. - good knowledge of the generalization of electro- and magnetostatic laws of electrodynamics: electromagnetic induction, Faraday's law, inductance, transformers.
 Displacement current.
 Maxwell's equations.
-Introduction to electromagnetic waves and retarded potentials. - general knowledge of mechanical wave theory Skills The candidate can - apply the laws of electrostatics: Coulomb's law, potential, Gaussian law, dielectric media, capacitance, currents and resistance, electrostatic energy. - use the laws of magnetostatics: forces between current elements, Ampere’s law, vector potential, magnetic media and circuits, energy and forces. - understand the physical principles in classical electromagnetism - solve problems in classical electromagnetics using mathematics and physical understanding. - use the fundamental theory of electromagnetics to see possibilities and limitations in circuit theory. - understand the relevance of electromagnetics for the description of physical phenomena and technology.
-General competence - work individually with theory exercises - solve simple lab exercises
+Introduction to electromagnetic waves and retarded potentials. - general knowledge of mechanical wave theory Skills The candidate can - apply the laws of electrostatics: Coulomb's law, potential, Gaussian law, dielectric media, capacitance, currents and resistance, electrostatic energy. - use the laws of magnetostatics: forces between current elements, Ampere's law, vector potential, magnetic media and circuits, energy and forces. - understand the physical principles in classical electromagnetism - solve problems in classical electromagnetics using mathematics and physical understanding. - use the fundamental theory of electromagnetics to see possibilities and limitations in circuit theory. - understand the relevance of electromagnetics for the description of physical phenomena and technology.
+General competence - work individually with theory exercises - solve simple exercises.

 Learning methods and activities